 The Participation House Project (Durham Region) is a non-profit organization developing and providing a range of services for youth and adults with physical and developmental disabilities throughout Durham Region for more than 40 years.
 Chartered in 1975, the organization is directed by a volunteer community-based Board of Directors committed to the belief that people with disabilities are entitled to shape their lives and actualize their potential.
 As an Accredited Organization and a Canadian Non-Profit Employer of Choice, The Participation House Project (Durham Region) consistently demonstrates their commitment to families through their assurance to provide high quality supports and services through competent and satisfied employees.
 Participation House Project has embraced the Ministry’s vision to transform the adult service system and has implemented changes that are responsive to family and community needs of Durham.
 Our services go beyond simply providing accessible residential living supports, respite care and day services.
 We support and empower people through providing them with community based learning opportunities that enables them to develop skills and connections that not only guide them toward discovering their inner strengths, but also provides them with the ability to self-direct their lives within their community’s care.
 ‘Connections’ are made at different times in our lives, and for different reasons but every “Connection” brings with it new opportunities.
 We at the Participation House Project (Durham Region) believe that Everyone has something to give and that Everyone benefits from developing networks and relationships made through creating opportunities.
 In addition to supporting individuals in healthy and safe homes, PH services includes recreation and social components to bring people together in their community.
 Day activities promote social interaction, increased awareness and exposure to local resources that greatly assist people in obtaining their desired personal goals.
 Services offered to families includes various respite options, support with planning and navigating the sector by creating awareness of funding and other opportunities, including newly implemented direct funding support.

-Reena is a non-profit organization which promotes dignity, individuality, independence, personal growth and community inclusion for people with developmental disabilities within a framework of Jewish culture and values.
+Reena is a non-profit organization which promotes dignity, individuality, independence, personal growth and community inclusion for people with diverse abilities within a framework of Jewish culture and values.
 Reena is dedicated to helping children, adults and seniors with developmental disabilities realize their full potential and become fully integrated into mainstream society.
-Reena is proposing to build approximately 60 residential units modeled on the success of the first Reena Community Residence.
-The facility will be situated on lands adjacent to the Reena Headquarters in Thornhill and will be aimed at addressing the housing and complex care requirements of the individuals deemed to be a priority for service by Developmental Services Ontario, including individuals who are aging, at risk of homelessness, inappropriately placed in health care and other institutions and other disabled and highly vulnerable individual members of the community.
-Zoning and design work are currently underway.
+Reena is proposing to build approximately 106 residential units modeled on the success of the first two of Reena’s Community Residence:, the Sandy Keshen Reena Residence and the Lou Fruitman Reena Residence.
+The facility will be situated on 165 Elm Ridge Drive, Toronto, and will be aimed at addressing the housing and complex care requirements of the individuals deemed to be a priority for service by Developmental Services Ontario, including individuals who are aging, at risk of homelessness, inappropriately placed in health care and other institutions and other disabled and highly vulnerable individual members of the community.
+Expected Occupancy – 2025.

 Safehaven is a not-for-profit organization that has provided residential and respite care to individuals with medical complexities and developmental disabilities for over 35 years.
 With five locations across the GTA, Safehaven serves thousands of individuals diagnosed with cerebral palsy, down syndrome, muscular dystrophy, genetic disorders, and other medically complex care needs.